rajdeepd/deeplearningai/google-cloud-vertex-ai-embeddings/1-getting-started-with-text-embeddings.md

 print(emb_1_mean[:4])
 print(emb_2_mean[:4])
 ```
+    [-0.00385805 -0.00522636  0.00574341  0.03331106]
+    [-0.00385805 -0.00522636  0.00574341  0.03331106]

+So, one way that many people used to build sentence level embeddings is to, then take these three embeddings for the different words and to average them together.
+So, if I were to say the embedding for my first input, the kids play in the park after stop word removal.
+So, kids play park is, I'm going to take the embedding array one, and take the mean along $\mathrm{x}$ is zero.
+So that just averages it across the three words we have.
+And, you know, do the same for my second embedding.
+If I then print out the two embedding vectors, not surprisingly, you end up with the same value.
+So, because these two lists have exactly the same words, when you embed the words, and then average the embeddings of the individual words, you end up with very similar sentence embeddings for sentences that have quite different meanings.
+This illustrates a significant limitation of traditional word embedding approaches when applied to sentence-level understanding: the inability to capture the context and semantic relationships between words effectively.

 #### Get sentence embeddings from the model.

+Word embeddings represent words in a high-dimensional space, where each dimension captures some aspect of the word's meaning.
+These embeddings are trained on large corpora of text, learning representations that encapsulate a word's relationships and associations with other words.
+However, when used to construct sentence embeddings by averaging the embeddings of individual words, the resulting vector loses much of the context and nuance.
+As your example illustrates, despite the two sentences having distinct meanings, the process of averaging word embeddings fails to differentiate between the contexts in which "play" is used—as a verb in one sentence and as a noun in another.

+Sentence embeddings aim to overcome these limitations by encoding entire sentences, capturing not just the presence of words but also the context in which they appear.
+Models designed for generating sentence embeddings, such as BERT (Bidirectional Encoder Representations from Transformers) and its variants, are trained to understand the meaning of sentences by considering the words in context.
+This training allows these models to capture the subtleties and nuances that differentiate sentences with similar words but different meanings.

 - These sentence embeddings account for word order and context.
 - Verify that the sentence embeddings are not the same.